Thewbi/armos/Lesson00_UART_32bit/README.md

 ## UART on QEmu

 The support for UART in qemu is a bit of a mystery to me.
-Some forum entries on the internet say, that only PL011 is supported by qemu.
+Some forum entries on the internet say, that only PL011 is supported by qemu and MiniUART is not.
 I have seen the valvers code work on qemu with the MiniUART, so the information seems not to be accurate.

 Another point is that the PL011 works for me when I run the .elf file of the kernel in qemu and it does not work, when I run the object dumped .img version of the kernel!
 So qemu treats .elf different than .img or my .img is broken.